 Metastatic breast cancer in the bones originates from breast tissue but spreads to the bones.
-This is an advanced form of cancer and treatments involve managing symptoms rather than curing the cancer.
+It is an advanced form of cancer.
+Treatments involve managing symptoms rather than curing the cancer.

 A diagnosis of metastatic breast cancer in the bones can be concerning.
 However, with appropriate care, people may be able to maintain a good quality of life.

-In this article, we discuss metastatic breast cancer in the bones, including the causes, diagnosis, and treatment options.
-We also consider the outlook for people with the disease.
+This article discusses metastatic breast cancer in the bones, including the causes, diagnosis, and treatment options.
+It also considers the outlook for people with the disease.

 In people with breast cancer, a metastatic tumor develops when cancerous cells break away from the breast and come together in a different part of the body.

-The cells can spread to different areas of the body, depending on the type of cancer.
-Places where metastatic breast cancer typically occurs
+The cells can spread to different areas of the body depending on the type of cancer.
+Places where metastatic breast cancer

-Breast cancer metastases can form in any part of the skeleton, but the cancer usually spreads to bones in the:
+Breast cancer metastases can form in any part of the skeleton.
+The cancer usually spreads to bones in the:

-Metastatic tumors can develop in the bones before a person is even aware that they have breast cancer.
-On the other hand, the metastatic tumors may not form until years after a person receives breast cancer treatment.
+Metastatic tumors can develop in the bones before a person is aware they have breast cancer.
+On the other hand, metastatic tumors may not form until years after a person receives breast cancer treatment.